Multidimensional network: Classical diffusion

 where $X_{i\alpha}(t)$ is the amount of diffusing quantity at time $t$ in node $i$ in layer $\alpha$.
 The rank-4 tensor governing the equation is the Laplacian tensor, generalizing the combinatorial Laplacian matrix of unidimensional networks.
 It is worth remarking that in non-tensorial notation, the equation takes a more complicated form.

 Many of the properties of this diffusion process are completely understood in terms of the second smallest eigenvalue of the Laplacian tensor.
 It is interesting that diffusion in a multiplex system can be faster than diffusion in each layer separately, or in their aggregation, provided that certain spectral properties are satisfied.

 Information and epidemics spreading

 Recently, how information (or diseases) spread through a multilayer system has been the subject of intense research.

+Multilayer network analysis software

+Several software programs focusing on the analysis and visualization of multilayer networks have been introduced.
+Some popular solutions include multinet (C++ / Python / R), MuxViz (R), Pymnet (Python), with each software typically specializing in different analytical functions.
+However, most software currently face issues such as processing very large multilayer networks, while the interoperability between software also needs improvement.